RodolfoBrandaoOficial/BlocklyProgramming/README.md

 ![Screenshot](https://github.com/RodolfoBrandaoOficial/BlocklyProgramming/blob/main/hscreenshot.png)

+## Technologies Used 💻
+The project is built using the following technologies:

+1. **HTML (Hypertext Markup Language)**: HTML is the markup language used to create the webpage's structure, defining elements such as columns, the Blockly block-view area, and buttons.

+2. **JavaScript**: JavaScript is the programming language responsible for implementing the project's logic, making the Blockly interface interactive.
+It handles block creation and execution, as well as data manipulation and chart visualization.
+The project utilizes libraries like Blockly (for block creation) and Chart.js (for chart visualization).

+3. **CSS (Cascading Style Sheets)**: CSS is used for styling the webpage, providing an appealing visual design.
+It defines layout, colors, fonts, and overall styling for the webpage.
+CSS is used to style Blockly blocks, buttons, and the general webpage formatting.

+These technologies work together to create a web-based block programming environment, allowing users to visually create, execute, and view the results of their programs.

 ## Inspirations 💡
 - **Blockly**: The project draws inspiration from Blockly, a powerful library developed by Google that enables the creation of block-based programming environments.
 Blockly is used as the core technology for creating the visual programming interface.